hapax/hapax.github.io/assets/chuzenji.md

 </div>
 </figure>

-The owl pauses, head cocked, vigilantly upon its pole.
+The owl pauses, head cocked, as if it has just heard the rustling of a vole in the undergrowth.

 #### Old stuff